 Important information regarding flights and ferries to Martha's Vineyard and other island essentials

-Martha's Vineyard is an island, not a town.
+Martha's Vineyard is an island.
 It can only be accessed by boat or plane.
-The island is comprised of six towns- Edgartown, Oak Bluffs, Tisbury (Vineyard Haven), West Tisbury, Chilmark, and Aquinnah.
-Here is some crucial information that may help you during your visit...
+The island is comprised of six towns- Edgartown, Oak Bluffs (OB), Tisbury (Vineyard Haven), West Tisbury, Chilmark, and Aquinnah.
+Here is some information that may help you during your visit...